asflierl/sglicko2/README.md

     (o.second, o.last,   Score[1d]))
 ```

-This is essentially saying that a three-player game where Abby wins, Becky takes second place and Chas is last can be represented as three two-player games: Abby wins vs Becky, Abby wins vs Chas and Becky wins vs Chas.
+This is essentially saying that one three-player game where e.g. Abby wins, Becky takes second place and Chas is last can be represented as three two-player games: Abby wins vs Becky, Abby wins vs Chas and Becky wins vs Chas.

 #### More accurate score

 One detail we can glean from the paper is that we are not limited to the three values 0, 0.5 and 1 to represent the outcome of a game.
-Any fractional value between 0 and 1 is fine and the Glicko-2 was made with that in mind.
-Considering e.g. soccer games, winning 7 : 0 is certainly a bigger win than winning 2 : 1.
+Any fractional value between 0 and 1 is fine and Glicko-2 was made with that in mind.
+Considering e.g. soccer games, winning 7 : 0 is certainly a bigger win than winning 2 : 1 and we might want to see that reflected in how much the ratings change afterwards.

-Calculating a good score for these scenarios can get involved but a neat formula that works for any positive point-based outcomes was used by the Guild Wars 2 team to calculating server ratings for their "world vs world" game mode (see `src/test/scala/sglicko2/GW2ExampleSpec.scala` and `src/test/scala/sglicko2/GW2ExampleResources.scala` for more details).
+Calculating a good score for these scenarios can get involved but a neat formula that works for any positive point-based outcome was used by the Guild Wars 2 team to calculate server ratings for their "world vs world" game mode (see `src/test/scala/sglicko2/GW2ExampleSpec.scala` and `src/test/scala/sglicko2/GW2ExampleResources.scala` for more details).

 Implementing the gist of that as `ScoringRules` would look like this: